 For more information about Orton Ranch, reach out to Tena Williams “The Orton Ranch Director” at m.me/OrtonRanch

-Care Groups are a small group ministry that meets throughout the week at different homes in our community.
-Care groups are a great way to connect on a more intentional level with fellow members, pray for one another, and learn about the Christian faith.
-At White Cliff Church, we encourage all members to participate in Care Groups.
+Community groups are a small group ministry that meets throughout the week at different homes in our community.
+Our community groups are a great way to connect on a more intentional level with fellow members, pray for one another, and learn about the Christian faith.
+At White Cliff Church, we encourage all members to participate in a community group.
 To view the different groups, check out our weekly meetings on the home page.

 What We Believe